 Find a trusted legal counselor or consultant.
 As an HR team of one, you have to ensure safe, secure and legal employment practices at all times.
 Having an attorney on hand whom you can trust can save you time researching issues and provide much-needed expertise as well as an outside perspective on such issues.
 Many HR teams have legal counsel on retainer to help with matters such as administrative investigations and audits, documentation preparation and review, wage compliance and employee/independent contractor classification.

 Stay informed.
-As a one-person HR department, it is your job to stay ahead of the latest news affecting HR.
-Subscribe to industry newsletters for articles, tools and tips to help you solve HR issues and plan for the future.
-Sign up for free webinars and look for networking events where you can connect with fellow HR experts, who can provide advice and input.
+All HR professionals should make an effort to stay ahead of the latest news affecting HR, but it's even more important if you're a solo show.
+Subscribe to industry newsletters for articles, tools and tips to help you solve issues and plan for the future.
+Sign up for free webinars and look for networking events where you can connect with fellow HR experts who can provide advice and input.
 If you have room in your budget, sign up for an industry conference (such as HR Tech or SHRM) for further learning and networking opportunities.

 Get to know the staff one on one.
 It’s essential to get to know the management team and staff as deeply as possible.
 Schedule meetings with each division head and anyone else involved in the process of hiring, firing and performance management.
 While the meetings do not need to be formal, make sure you have an agenda for each meeting in order to stay focused and ensure you get the most out of each meeting.
 Learn about the organizational goals and how you can help meet those goals.
 Regular communication with management will help you stay ahead of upcoming business changes that will affect employees and help you plan accordingly.